TajaKuzman/GINCO-Genre-Annotation-Guidelines/_genre_pages/Decision_Tree.md

 *	subjective: contains adjectives/adverbs that promote something (high-quality, perfect, amazing, extraordinary, comfortable, extremely, very)
 *	comparative and superlative forms of adjectives and adverbs (the best, the greatest, the cheapest)
 *	addressing the reader (usage of 2nd person)
+* exclamation marks

-❕ Even if the text promotes a *free* product, it is still regarded as promotion (it promotes for instance the benefits of certain foods).
+❕ Even if the text promotes a *free* product, it is still regarded as promotion (it promotes for instance the benefits of eating beans) - if the author writes positively about something that could be bought and the text could appear under a product in a e-shop, this is more of a Promotion than Information/Explanation - annotate it as Promotion (of a Product).
+See examples of such instances [here](Promotion_Product_examples).

+❕ If the text describes a product or a service but is not subjective nor does it address the reader - annotate it as Information/Explanation (it is an objective description).
+See such instances [here](Information_Examples).

-❕ If the text is an review (the author conveys her/his personal experience with the product), it is regarded as Opinion and not Promotion, although it could have some promotional features.
+❕ If the text is an review (the author conveys her/his personal experience with the product), it is regarded as Review and not Promotion, although it could have some promotional features.

+❔ How to differentiate between [Promotion of a Product](#promotion-of-a-product) and [Promotion of Services](#promotion-of-services)?
+See more details [here](promotion-of-product-vs-services).
+If you are still unsure, annotate the text as Promotion.

 ❔ How to differentiate between [Opinion/Argumentation](#opinionargumentation) and Promotion?
 See more details [here](opinion-vs-promotion).